jay-jain/aws-interview-codepipeline/README.md

 * CodePipeline for CI/CD orchestration
 * IAM Policies / Roles for all components
 * EC2 instance with CodeDeploy agent installed
+* CloudWatch Event Rule to trigger pipeline on repo push

 The Terraform code outputs:
 * The public IP of the EC2 instance